Skip to main content

 Loop Unrolling and Bounded Model Checking

-Loop unrolling (also known as fixpoint iteration or Kleene iteration) replaces a while loop by a fixed number of iterations k and a terminator expectation to be used if more than k iterations run.
-This simple proof rule does not require invariants, just a choice of how many loop iterations to be done.
-The necessary terminator is usually clear from the context.
+Loop unrolling replaces a while loop by a fixed number of iterations k and a terminator expectation to be used if more than k iterations run.
+For example, it under-approximates least fixed-point semantics (wp and ert, k = 0):

 Usage